 Disclaimer: Please note that some of the links below are affiliate links and I will earn a commission if you make a purchase using those links.
 I use all of the products included in this post and recommend them because they are products I personally love and trust.
 All affiliate links are clearly marked.

-Krumkake (pronounced kroom-ka-ka) is a staple of the Norwegian Christmas cookie line-up and for good reason: They’re irresistibly crisp, have a deliciously subtle spice flavor and are often served filled with whipped cream and topped with jam, berry flavored syrups and/or fresh fruit.
+Krumkake (pronounced kroom-ka-ka) is a staple of the Norwegian Christmas cookie line-up (right up there with pepperkaker and rosettes) and for good reason: They're irresistibly crisp, have a deliciously subtle spice flavor and are often served filled with whipped cream and topped with jam, berry flavored syrups and/or fresh fruit.

 When I moved back to the States, I was excited to recreate this Scandinavian favorite for my friends and family.
 But as I looked at recipes, I was surprised to see a major difference in the American and Norwegian versions: A large addition of milk in the former.